FAQ

 Will you also support CPU plotting, and if so, what will be my expected plot times?

 CPU plotting will be supported but will not be recommended for plotting any significant amount.
-A single CPU thread will be about 1000x slower than a 4090, potentially completing a k30 in 3 hours.
+A multi-threaded CPU will be about 100x slower than a 3090, potentially completing a k30 in 45 minutes.
 The more CPU threads and memory channels your system has will reduce this time.
-Current testing on a high-end multi-threaded system is about 40-50x slower than a 4090, and may produce a k32 in around 3 hours.

 What will the hardware requirements be for harvesters?